bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 # Overview

 BigBlueButton is an open source web conferencing system for on-line learning.
-Our focus is to provide remote students a high-quality online learning experience.
+Our goal is to provide remote students a high-quality online learning experience.

-To achieve that goal, we are always looking at ways to improve the teacher and learning experience within our product.
-The user interface for BigBlueButton is a major component of that experience.
+To achieve this goal, we are always looking at ways to improve the teacher and learning experience within our product.
+The user interface (UI) for BigBlueButton is a major component of that experience.

-Recently, we’ve been working on developing a mobile client for BigBlueButton that has a new user interface.
-This document gives you the motivation and design goals for creating a consistent BigBlueButton user interface across platforms (mobile, tablet, and desktop).

-<br><br>

-# Motivation For Change

-project’s inception in 2008, it has evolved and improved with each product iteration (over 14 releases since the initial version), but it has largely remained consistent to the interface in the first release.
+Since project’s inception in 2008, the BigBlueButton platform has evolved and improved with each product iteration (over 14 releases since the initial version).
+While there have been siginificant architectural changes over the years, the UI has remained largely consistent with the first first release.

-Today, with our efforts to create an HTML5 version of BigBlueButton that will target multiple platforms, and the advancement of WebRTC and HTML5, we are able to create one application works across all devices.
-In creating the newer version we wanted to also upgrade the user experience.
+Recently, we’ve been working on developing a HTML5 mobile client for BigBlueButton that has an updated user experience for participating in a BigBlueButton session.
+While there are many architectural changes needed to support an HTML5 client, and while we wanted to create a consistent user experience across platforms, we took this opportunity to ask ourselves "How could we improve the user experience to better reach our goal?".

+This document gives you an overview of our motivation and design decisions consistent BigBlueButton user interface in HTML5 that spans across platforms (mobile, tablet, and desktop).

 ## Cross platform capability

-There are technical challenges to creating a cross-platform product that implements similar functionality on all devices.
-The platform provide by the browsers -- especially those that support web real-time communications (WebRTC) frameworks -- are nothing short of amazing.
+There are many technical challenges to creating a cross-platform HTML5 product that implements similar functionality on all devices.
+Today, platform provide by the browsers -- especially those that support web real-time communications (WebRTC) frameworks -- are nothing short of amazing.
-If you are a busy student, commuting into campus, or a business professional conducting a collaborative online training session, we would like to provide multiple options (web, tablet, phone) to join and participate in a session across different devices.
+If you are a busy student, commuting into campus, or a business professional conducting a collaborative online training session, we would like to provide you multiple options (phone, tablet, and desktop) to join a BigBlueButton session.

 ## User expectations

-With the increase of web applications being developed, new standards and best practices have evolved -- such as CSS frameworks, grid systems, layouts, placement and sizing of elements -- that are creating a fairly consistent means of interaction with mobile devices.
+With the increase adoption of mobile applications, new standards, new user expectations, and new best practices have evolved -- such as CSS frameworks, grid systems, layouts, placement and sizing of elements -- that are creating a fairly consistent means of interaction with mobile devices.

 For example, if you used the Slack, Facebook, Twitter, or gMail mobile application, you would notice they all share similar UI conventions that have evolved over the past few years.

-When updating the BigBlueButton user interface, we didn’t need to create any entirely new way of interaction; instead, we wanted to provide users a modern, consistent, modular and accessible interface that would be familiar to users based on their experience with other applications.
+When updating the BigBlueButton user interface, we didn’t feel the need to create any radically new ways of interaction; rather, we wanted to provide users with a modern, consistent, modular and accessible interface that would be familiar to users based on their experience with other applications.

-## Consistent and easier experience
+## Consistent across platforms

-In the beginning when designing the BigBlueButton HTML5 client, we started with the mobile experience having a completely different experience from the web client.
-After all, they are different forms of interaction: touch vs. mouse and keyboard.
+In the beginning when designing the BigBlueButton HTML5 client, we initally focused on the mobile experience, which had a very different experience from the the current Flash-based web client.
+After all, they are different forms of interaction: touch vs. mouse, handheld vs. screen, tap vs. keyboard.

-As we developed designs for the mobile interface -- starting from a very small set of design goals -- we knew it didn’t need to work exactly the same on all platforms to succeed; rather, it needed to share a common design language that was consistent across all platforms.
+As we developed designs for the mobile interface -- starting from a very small set of design goals -- we knew that while it didn’t need to work exactly the same on all platforms we wantged to craete a design language that was consistent across all platforms.

 <br><br>